conan-io/docs/reference/commands/report.rst

 ============

-The ``conan report`` command contains subcommands that return information about the packages and libraries.
+The ``conan report`` command contains subcommands that return information about packages and libraries.

 .. toctree::
    :maxdepth: 1

-   conan report diff: Get the differences between two recipes also comparing their sources. <report/diff>
+   conan report diff: Get the differences between two recipes, also comparing their sources. <report/diff>